fast-ide/fast-ide/README.md

 ## Powered by ✨

-Thank you very much to the people who make this possible:
+Many thanks to the people and organizations that make this possible:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->